dominik-stumpf/portfolio/README.md

 ## License

-Except where explicitly stated (in individual files) otherwise, all contributions in this repository is licensed under:
+Except where explicitly stated (in individual files) otherwise, all contributions in this repository are licensed under:

 Attribution-NonCommercial-NoDerivs 4.0 International, [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)